aica-technology/api/docs/docs/concepts/04-aica-applications.md

 :::info

-The application description is itself dynamically reconfigurable; because the dynamic state engine is event-driven, it will parse and interpret the event actions for any event trigger from the application description at runtime.
+The application description is itself dynamically reconfigurable; because the Dynamic State Engine is event-driven, it will parse and interpret the event actions for any event trigger from the application description at runtime.

 :::